MicrosoftDocs/learn/learn-pr/wwl-azure/scale-manage-deployed-container-apps/includes/3-examine-application-lifecycle-management-azure-container-apps.md

 ## Update

 As a container app is updated with a revision scope-change, a new revision is created.
-You can choose whether to automatically deactivate old revisions (single revision mode), or allow them to remain available (multiple revision mode).
+You can choose whether to automatically deactivate old revisions (single revision mode), or allow them to remain available (`Multiple` revision mode).

 ![Diagram showing the update phase of a container app instance.](../media/azure-container-apps-lifecycle-update.png)